pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/aws-deploy-pachyderm.md

 !!!
 Attention
-    We are now shipping Pachyderm with an **optional embedded proxy** allowing your cluster to expose one single port externally.
+    We are now shipping Pachyderm with an **embedded proxy** allowing your cluster to expose one single port externally.
 This deployment setup is optional.

-    If you choose to deploy Pachyderm with a Proxy, check out our new recommended architecture and [deployment instructions](../deploy-w-proxy/).
+    If you choose to deploy Pachyderm with a Proxy, check out our new recommended architecture and [deployment instructions](../deploy-w-proxy/) as they alter the instructions below.

 The following section walks you through deploying a Pachyderm cluster on [Amazon Elastic Kubernetes Service](https://aws.amazon.com/eks/){target=_blank} (EKS).